x8c8r/CLSN/README.md

 - [ ] Ui making

 Changelog: <br>
-### 0.1.2
+### 0.1.3
-- Added "Sprite" function(experimental)
-- Renamed "CLLSN" to "CLSN"
-- Learned how to write changelogs
+- Added more functionality to init()
+- Changed sprite functions to use more intuitive grid spaces